Julio Gonzalez (Florida politician)

-Julio Gonzalez (born May 30, 1964) is a Republican politician and a former member of the Florida House of Representatives, representing the 74th District, which includes Englewood, North Port, and Venice in Sarasota County, from 2014 to 2018.
+Julio Gonzalez (born May 30, 1964) is an American politician and a former member of the Florida House of Representatives, representing the 74th District, which includes Englewood, North Port, and Venice in Sarasota County, from 2014 to 2018.
 In 2018, Gonzalez lost the Republican primary for Florida's 17th congressional district by a large margin.

-History
+Early life and education

-Gonzalez was born in Miami, Florida, and attended Belen Jesuit Preparatory School, graduating in 1982, and then the Leonard M. Miller School of Medicine at the University of Miami, receiving his Doctor of Medicine in 1990.
+Gonzalez was born in Miami, Florida, and attended Belen Jesuit Preparatory School, where he graduated in 1982.
+He then attended the Miller School of Medicine at the University of Miami, where he received his Doctor of Medicine in 1990.

+Early career

 After graduation, Gonzalez completed an internship in internal medicine at the Naval Medical Center Portsmouth, and then joined the United States Navy Reserve as a medical officer from 1992 to 1995.
 He moved to Jacksonville, where he completed orthopaedic surgery training at UF Health Jacksonville, and then to Orlando, where he practiced knee reconstructive and shoulder surgery.
-In 2004, Gonzalez moved to Venice, and began working at the Venice Regional Medical Center, eventually becoming the Chief of Surgery, Chief of Staff, and the representative to the Board of Trustees.
+In 2004, Gonzalez moved to Venice, and began working at the Venice Regional Medical Center, eventually becoming the Chief of Surgery, Chief of Staff, and the representative to the board of trustees.